raboley/the-heroes-journey/source/index.html.md

 If it finds a malformed puzzle it will error, otherwise it will succeed the build.
 It doesn't create the issues in github, that is done via the webhook on commit.

-@todo #34:15mins Talk about the webhook that is setup with 0pdd.

 ## Webhook

 pdd is automated using a webhook which on every commit pushed to GitHub notifies 0pdd who then creates/closes issues based on puzzles left in the repository.
 It is a pretty simple implementation and works almost instantly.
 Just have follow the documentation posted on their [pdd in action page](https://www.yegor256.com/2017/04/05/pdd-in-action.html).